 Frequently Asked Questions

 Do you charge a single supplement for Solo Guests?

-As “Ellis” only has 1 double guest cabin we’ve come up with a compromise for solo travelers… During the Months of April and October there is a discounted single occupancy supplement of 30% ....and when we say April and October, by that we mean any trip that includes travel in those months - not just that Start in them if you follow.
+As “Ellis” only has 1 double guest cabin we’ve come up with a compromise for solo travelers… W.E.F.
+2022, during the Months of April and October there is a discounted single occupancy supplement of 40% ....and when we say April and October, by that we mean any trip that includes travel in those months - not just that Start in them if you follow.

-In other months, you’re still welcome to come along although to keep to our budget, we do make an additional 50 % charge for sole occupancy.
-NB - for returning solo guests, April and October do not attract a supplement and in other months, it is a discounted 30% uplift... to say "thanks for coming back - we appreciate it".
+In other months, you’re still very welcome to come along although to keep to our budget, we increase the supplement to 50 % for sole occupancy.
+NB - for returning solo guests, April and October remain at a 30% supplement and in other months, it's a 40% uplift... to say "thanks for coming back - we appreciate it".

 Can you describe the accommodation please?